Emily Bishop

-In September 2021, Ken called Emily to inform her that Norris had died of a stroke.

 Creation

 Casting

 In December 1960, actress Eileen Derbyshire was approached by Granada to play a part in the show, but the actress was tied up in a Christmas stage play.
 Of this Derbyshire said: "Four weeks after it started (airing) they said I could either wait until they introduced a new family into the programme or take the tiny part of a little, shy woman helper at the Mission Hall" going on to say "I have always been a fatalist, so I took the bird in one hand, not realising what a momentous decision I was making".

 Background

 The character of Emily was introduced when actress Eileen Derbyshire took on the role in Episode 15 on Friday, 27 January.
-At first, the character was simply called "Miss Nugent"; it wasn't until 1962 that she was given the name "Emily" by the show's writers.
+At first, the character was simply called "Miss Nugent"; it was not until 1962 that she was given the name "Emily" by the show's writers.
 She continued to be credited on the programme as "Miss Nugent" until 1969.

 Although rarely seen, the set of Emily's kitchen is the oldest surviving set.
 (The second-oldest set is Ken's kitchen, with the famous avocado-green tiles.)
 All other sets have been redecorated at least once since we first saw Emily's kitchen.
 Emily's back room/parlour, however, was redecorated off screen.
 In the story a fire was caused by a candle left unattended by Spider and Toyah when they made their way upstairs after a romantic evening.
 Spider was able to track down matching wallpaper to cover up the fire damage so that Emily would not know what had happened, but in reality, the wallpaper was no longer obtainable, so the whole set was re-decorated in a very similar style.
 Emily has lived at No. 3 Coronation Street since 1972.
 It is mentioned that Emily is from Harrogate.